davidk-im/P5-Gim-Vamps-Project/README.md

 ### Major Technicals:
 * Web API(David)
 * ELO System(Kyle)
+    * [Repl.it demonstration of the system](https://repl.it/@KyleMyint/Chess-ELO-System#main.py), thought process, and equations
+        * Wow and thought process explained in comments in repl link
+        * How to run:
+                * Run repl (linked above)
+                * Choose a mode and enter 1 or 2 of the usernames (found in accounts.txt)
+    * When a game ends, the [elo function](https://github.com/kylem314/P5-Gim-Vamps-Project/blob/main/elopupdate.py) is run, and the results are used to edit the user database with the new scores.
 * Databases(Ava)
     * Chess.db holds 3 tables: user([found here](https://github.com/kylem314/P5-Gim-Vamps-Project/blob/main/user.py#L12-L22)), game, and game_move(both found [here](https://github.com/kylem314/P5-Gim-Vamps-Project/blob/main/replaygamehtml.py#L8-L17)
         * User holds username/password info as well as ELO stats